 Your new position in your parent’s lives is to be their advocate and helper.
 It might be difficult for those in the sandwich generation (adults sandwiched between aging parents who need care and their own children) to turn off parental thinking when caring for their parents.

 For example, you could say to your child, “Timmy, you have to eat your broccoli,” or “No, you can’t take the car tonight, Chloe.”
 You couldn’t say to your parent, “Mom, you have to eat your broccoli,” or “No, you can’t take the car tonight, Dad.”
-Your parents would probably roll their eyes or have a few choice words for you.
-No one yearns to have someone tell them what to do; your parents feel especially tender as they have less control over their lives.
-Even though your parents may need help using the restroom or have difficulty remembering conversations, they are still adults and should be treated as such.
+Your parents would probably have a few choice words for you.
+No one wants to have someone tell them what to do; your parents may feel especially sensitive if they are losing independence - the ability to use the bathroom on their own, drive a car, work, etc. Even though your parents may need help, they are still adults and should be treated as such.